 In Rural Dane County

 The Dane County Historical Society has developed this interactive map to highlight the significant historic resources in rural Dane County.
-To provide more background information, each property on this map includes the National Register of Historic Places nomination form and photographs (when available).
-The nomination form consists of an architectural description and a history of the historic property.
+To provide additional context, each property on this map includes the National Register of Historic Places nomination form and photographs (when available).
+The nomination form includes an architectural description and a history of the property.

 Genealogy